Laser Eye Correction

-Laser eye vision correction has become a routine treatment since the first procedure was performed in 1989.
-More than 100,000 laser eye vision treatments are performed every year in the UK alone.
+Laser eye correction has become a routine treatment since the first procedure was performed in 1989, with more than 100,000 performed every year in the UK alone.

-The first laser eye vision technique to be offered was called PRK, and this procedure is still in use today.
-However, it has been mainly superseded by the much more popular LASIK vision correction.
+The first technique to be offered was called PRK, and this procedure is still in use today (also referred to as LASEK).
+However, it has been mainly superseded by the much more popular LASIK.
 Approximately 95% of all laser eye surgery today is carried out using LASIK.
-PRK is reserved for certain prescriptions, or when the patient has a particularly thin cornea where cutting a LASIK flap would be inappropriate.
+PRK is reserved for certain prescriptions, or when the patient has a particularly thin cornea, where cutting a LASIK flap would be inappropriate.

-In modern laser eye vision correction, no blade is used at any point.
-Instead, a femtosecond laser is used in the first stage which can create a flap with an accuracy of a single micron (1 µ equals one millionth of a metre).
-A femtosecond laser, such as our Ziemer LDV Crystal Line laser, is a highly complex piece of technology which has replaced the need for a blade to cut a corneal flap, adding a new level of safety and precision to this microsurgical procedure.
+In modern laser vision surgery, no blade is used at any point.
+Instead, a femtosecond (femto) laser is used in the first stage which can create a flap with an accuracy of a single micron (1 µ equals one millionth of a metre).
+A femto laser, such as our Ziemer LDV laser, is a highly complex piece of technology which has replaced the need for a blade to cut a corneal flap, adding a new level of safety and precision to this microsurgical procedure.

-We use an excimer laser in the second stage of the LASIK vision correction technique, which is a cool beam device to remove a thin layer of tissue and so reshape the corneal curvature, leaving a extremely smooth surface afterwards.
-The excimer laser has a precision that surpasses even a femtosecond laser, being able to remove one quarter of a micron with every pulse.
+We use an excimer laser in the second stage of LASIK, which is a cool beam device to remove a thin layer of tissue and so reshape the corneal curvature, leaving a extremely smooth surface afterwards.
+The excimer laser has a precision that surpasses even a femtosecond device, being able to remove one quarter of a micron with every pulse.

-It takes only 4-5 minutes to treat each eye and so laser eye vision correction to both eyes can be completed in just 8-10 minutes.
-With the advanced Z-LASIK technique, using the Ziemer LDV and WaveLight lasers, most patients can see at or close to 20/20 vision just 60 minutes following treatment.
+It takes only 4-5 minutes to treat each eye and so laser correction to both eyes can be completed in just 8-10 minutes.
+With the advanced Z-LASIK technique, using the Ziemer LDV and WaveLight lasers, most patients can see at or close to 20/20 vision just 30 minutes following treatment.

-It is this sophistication of technology, accuracy and safety that helps convince patients around the world that there has never been a better or safer time to have laser eye vision correction.
+It is this sophistication of technology, accuracy and safety that helps convince patients that there has never been a better or safer time to be treated.

 You may have read in the media that some clinics offer laser eye surgery from prices as low as £395 per eye.
 At Focus we simply offer clear, transparent pricing which includes wavefront customisation and aftercare.
-Please visit our laser eye surgery pricing and finance page for more information.
-If suitable, you may wish to finance the surgery – please visit the pricing and finance section of the page for more information, as we have a variety of options.
+Please visit our pricing and finance page for more information.
+If suitable, you may wish to finance the surgery – please visit the finance section of the page for more information, as we have a variety of options.

-Things have come a very long way in the two decades with laser eye surgery.
+Things have come a very long way in the past two decades.
 Firstly the results are now so good that most patients can achieve better than 20/20 vision.
 (What is 20/20 vision?)
 It is the surgeon’s expertise and the team that look after you ensure that safety is THE number one priority at ALL times.